-The best gifts for adults with cerebral palsy will add convenience to their everyday lives or help them be more independent.
+The best gifts for adults with cerebral palsy will add convenience to their everyday lives or help them become independent.

-Because cerebral palsy is a developmental disorder, many gift guides for people with CP tend to be geared towards children.
+Because cerebral palsy is a developmental disorder, many gift guides for people with CP are intended for children.
 This gift guide will share 15 ideal gifts for adults with cerebral palsy.

 The Best Gifts for Adults with Cerebral Palsy

-Understanding how cerebral palsy affects your loved one’s day-to-day life can help you pick out the perfect gift.
+Understanding how cerebral palsy affects your loved one’s day-to-day life can help you choose the perfect gift.

-Cerebral palsy is an umbrella term, meaning that it describes a wide range of motor impairments at varying severities.
-Individuals can experience motor impairments in their legs, one side of the body, or throughout their entire bodies.
+Cerebral palsy is a condition that includes a wide range of motor impairments at varying severities.
+Individuals may experience motor impairments in their legs, one side of the body, or throughout their entire bodies.

 1. Smart Devices

 These devices are convenient for individuals with motor impairments because they can be paired with other smart devices to:

 - control the temperature